The Architect of Soulful Stories

 The Birth of Barakah Story

-Writing has always felt like
+Writing has always felt like a trust from Allah.

-found its deeper responsibility.
+that trust revealed its deeper responsibility.

-Barakah Story was born:
+Barakah Story was not built as a platform.

-I help leaders, founder, mothers, and seekers
+I work with leaders, founders, mothers, and seekers -

 And as long as someone benefits,